jdzawodniak/M5-StepMotorDriver/Examples/2MotorControlBasicReadme.md

 > This minimal codebase is designed for learning and quick integration with M5Stack hardware.
 > For further customization or more advanced movement, expand the button controls or adjust step/motor parameters as desired.
+> Realistic Expecations - You should expect some jitter and step loss from your motors as you are in full step mode.
+Spinning the motor up and down
+> will create skips in steps.
+Investigate microstepping if more precision is required.